 Just don't let the cutesy cartoonish graphics make you believe it's a shallow game.
 In fact, it's the complete opposite.
 You will encounter stages that you might not be able to figure out unless you really start to think (and re-think) your strategy.
 Oh, and it is offline!Download Iron Marines ($2.99)

 The Escapists 2

 This pixel-perfect game is all about strategy, as much as it is about prison escaping.
 Yep, you heard it right.
 You'll need to put all those brain muscles to work into figuring out a way to avoid guards (or simply beat them up!) and escape the prison.
 You can dress as guards, dig and scheme to try to get the right items for your escape.
 There is no end to the creativity of what you can and will do to get out to loving freedom.

 You can craft, scheme and plan ahead as much as you like, all in order to carry out your plan to greater success.
 Note that this is a premium title, so you'll have to dish out a bit of your cash to play it.Download The Escapists 2 ($6.99)

 Bad North: Jotunn Edition

 It's all incredibly clever though, each unit acts and reacts independently, even if you are moving the squad as a whole.
-Alongside that there's a light twist on the standard rock-paper-scissors of spear, sword, bow, enough so that combat doesn't get tiring, especially as new enemies are introduced which require a bit more planning and thinking outside of the box.
-There's nothing quite like the moment where you outwit an entire enemy fleet, positioning perfectly so that not a single enemy makes it up to the huts you are defending.
+Alongside that, there's a light twist on the standard rock-paper-scissors of spear, sword, and bow, enough so that combat doesn't get tiring.
+Especially as new enemies are introduced which require a bit more planning and thinking outside of the box.
+There's nothing quite like the moment when you outwit an entire enemy fleet, positioning perfectly so that not a single enemy makes it up to the huts you are defending.